 Just four short hours ago, they were still monitoring the very delicate operation of loading main stage propellants and making sure they were correctly pressurized

 At T-1', they take part in the final remote checks.
 They have to stay alert up to the last second, because the stakes, as always, are huge: the latest success of Europe's heavy launcher.
-Safran's engines* blast this rocket off the launch pad with a combined thrust of nearly 3 million pounds.
+The engines blast this rocket off the launch pad with a combined thrust of nearly 3 million pounds.

 4, 3, 2, 1…

 The onboard computer starts the ignition sequence for the Vulcain®2 cryogenic engine.